modelscope/data-juicer/docs/Distributed.md

 ### Deduplication

 An optimized MinHash-LSH-based Deduplicator is provided in Ray mode.
-We implement a multi-process Union-Find set in Ray Actors and a load-balanced distributed algorithm, [BTS](https://ieeexplore.ieee.org/document/10598116), to complete equivalence class merging.
+We implement a multiprocess Union-Find set in Ray Actors and a load-balanced distributed algorithm, [BTS](https://ieeexplore.ieee.org/document/10598116), to complete equivalence class merging.
 This operator can deduplicate terabyte-sized datasets on 1280 CPU cores in 3 hours.
 Our ablation study shows 2x to 3x speedups with our dedicated optimizations for Ray mode compared to the vanilla version of this deduplication operator.

 ## Performance Results